jnsofini/Data-Science-URegina/README.md

 facilitate as well as problems of the week.

 ## Clustering
-This folder contain anything clustering.
+This folder contains anything clustering.
 Included as simple files to
  - Identify optimal cluster size